dagrtaru/cryptober/README.md

 # cryptober
-CLI client for Cryptocurrency prices
+CLI client for Cryptocurrency prices using Nomics API